 30% Vanguard Total Bond Market Fund

 Another popular portfolio for those who want “just a little tilt.”
-An investor convinced of the benefit of additional diversification (or less diversification, depending on how you look at it) can add a fund to the ever-popular Three Fund Portfolio.
-Some add the Vanguard REIT index fund for their intermittently low correlation with the overall stock market.
-Others add Vanguard Small Value Index Fund to try to capture the benefits of the Fama/French Small and Value factors.
-Still, others add a TIPS fund, an international bond fund, or a high-yield fund since these bonds aren't included in the Total Bond Market Fund.
+An investor convinced of the benefit of additional diversification (or less diversification, depending on how you look at it) can add a fund to the ever-popular three-fund portfolio.
+Some (like Rick Ferri with his trademarked “Core-4” portfolio) add the Vanguard REIT index fund for its intermittently low correlation with the overall stock market.
+Others add the Vanguard Small Value Index Fund to try to capture the benefits of the Fama/French small and value factors.
+Still others add a TIPS fund, an international bond fund, or a high-yield fund since these bonds aren't included in the Total Bond Market Fund.
 Other options include a microcap fund, a precious metal equities fund, a precious metals fund, or even a commodities futures fund.
-The possibilities are endless, especially once you start considering adding 2, 3, or even more of these asset classes to the portfolio.
-What will do best in the future?
-Nobody knows, we can only tell you what did well in the past.
+Nowadays, maybe people just add a 5% slice of Bitcoin.

 Portfolio 36-37: Four Corners Portfolio